nwauford/synthetic-symmetry-breaking/README.md

 # synthetic-symmetry-breaking
-This code, flow cytometry data, and images accompany "Synthetic symmetry breaking and programmable multicellular structure formation", a manuscript published in Cell Systems.
+This code, flow cytometry data, and images accompany "Synthetic symmetry breaking and programmable multicellular structure formation", a manuscript published in Cell Systems in 2023.

 Analysis was performed in MATLAB and ImageJ.